New Certificate in Global Engagement Helps Prepare Students for Leadership, Service in 21st-Century Global Society

 The examination level explores appreciation of other cultures and the early stages of how cultural exposure impacts one’s world view.
 Students gain points by choosing among a variety of options from joining student organizations with a global engagement focus to participating in multicultural or religious events to attending lectures, performances and films on global issues

 The exploration level requires active involvement on campus so students can discover their passion and begin to develop knowledge in specific areas.
-Student again can select from a variety of choices, including taking two 3000-level global engagement courses, getting involved in PAWS (People Around the World Sharing) or participate in peer mentoring and community service opportunities.
+Students again can select from a variety of choices, including taking two 3000-level global engagement courses, getting involved in PAWS (People Around the World Sharing) or participate in peer mentoring and community service opportunities.

 The engagement level is the final level and puts prior learning to tangible practice as students engage in meaningful cross-cultural experiences and research.
 Students can study abroad or serve with Baylor Missions, take 4000-level global engagement courses, participate in a poverty simulation, complete an international internship or conduct research on a global topic